-Here is the last hiragana lesson, and what a big lesson it will be.
-We will learn the hiragana: わ, を and ん, and we will also see the use of the dakuten ◌ﾞ to derive new sounds.
+Here is the last hiragana lesson, and we will learn the hiragana: わ, を and ん, as well as the use of the dakuten ◌ﾞ to derive new sounds.
 Let’s go!

 If you want a refresher, do not hesitate to have a look at our previous lessons: